16. Environments and evaluation (*)#

 ## [10] "package:base"

-attach the package to the search path immediately below the global environment.
+to the search path immediately below the global environment.

 library("tools")